AgentOp

 • Keep tool names and descriptions clear and concise

-• Use type hints and Pydantic models for parameters
+• Use Python type hints for parameters so the auto-generated schema is accurate

 Performance